 A Pizza Hut Personal Pan pizza with just cheese and sauce has 150 calories in each slice.
 Some of these pizzas have more or fewer calories per slice, depending on the toppings.

-If you want to indulge in a few slices of pizza while tracking your caloric intake, the Pizza Hut Nutrition Calculator can help.
+If you want to enjoy a few slices of pizza while tracking your calories, the Pizza Hut Nutrition Calculator can help.
 According to this resource, Pizza Hut Personal Pan pizza calories per slice are:

 - Cheese: 150 calories